Shailesh-python/Case-Study-7/README.md

 ![image](https://user-images.githubusercontent.com/81180156/193472914-ee60b16f-779f-402b-a8d9-aea46f84db58.png)

 ### [Question #10](#case-study-questions)
-> What is the percentage split of revenue by segment for each category?
+> What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?

 ```sql
 ;WITH CTE AS